oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

 # Kubernetes labs - Cloud Shell setup

+## Introduction

+**Estimated module duration** 10 mins.

+### Objectives

+This module takes you through the process of setting up your OCI Cloud shell environment for the Kubernetes labs (including the optional labs)

+### Prerequisites

+You need to complete the `Create your Kubernetes cluster` module.

 ## Accessing the cloud shell

 You will be using the **Oracle OCI Cloud shell** to run the Kubernetes parts of the labs.